onionshare/onionshare/docs/source/tor.rst

 "Control port" to ``127.0.0.1`` and
 "Port" to ``9051``.
-Under "Tor authentication options" choose "Password" and set the password to the control port password you picked above Click the "Test Settings" button.
+Under "Tor authentication options" choose "Password" and set the password to the control port password you picked above Click the "Test Connection to Tor" button.
 If all goes well, you should see "Connected to the Tor controller".

 Using the system's Tor in macOS